Inside: Ever feel guilty for not making your bed? Here’s why I (mom of 5) DON’T make my bed, completely guilt-free.

 1) I’ve got four kids aged 7 and under, and I homeschool.
 Priorities, people.

-2) Making your bed creates a breeding ground for dust mites.
+2) Making your bed apparently creates a breeding ground for dust mites.

 This was not on my original list, but it stole the number two spot when I found this out.
 After asking Google “should you make your bed every day”, it delivered some interesting and unexpected results: